MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 ---
-title: Customize Together Mode Scenes
+title: Custom Together Mode Scenes
-description: Work with customize Together Mode scenes ms.topic: conceptual
+description: Work with custom Together Mode scenes ms.topic: conceptual
 ---

-# Customize Together Mode Scenes in Teams
+# Custom Together Mode Scenes in Teams

 > [!NOTE]
 > This feature is currently available in [public developer preview](../resources/dev-preview/developer-preview-intro.md) only.

-Customize Together Mode scenes in Microsoft Teams provides an immersive and engaging meeting environment that brings people together and encourages them to turn on their video.
+Custom Together Mode scenes in Microsoft Teams provides an immersive and engaging meeting environment that brings people together and encourages them to turn on their video.
 It digitally combines participants into a single virtual scene and places their video streams in pre-determined seats designed and fixed by the scene creator.

 > [!VIDEO https://www.youtube-nocookie.com/embed/MGsNmYKgeTA]

-A scene in customize Together Mode scenes is an artifact created by the scene developer using the Microsoft Scene studio.
+A scene in custom Together Mode scenes is an artifact created by the scene developer using the Microsoft Scene studio.
 In a conceived scene setting, participants have designated seats with video streams rendered in those seats.

 > [!NOTE]
 > Scene only apps are recommended as the acquisition experience for such apps is more seamless.